The Valley of Gwangi: Development

-Ray Harryhausen presented Gwangi to film producer Charles H. Schneer in the mid-1960s, hoping to revive a project started by Harryhausen’s mentor Willis O'Brien in 1941.
-O’Brien, responsible for the pioneering special effects in King Kong (1933), envisioned a film with a similar premise as Kong, following a tragic monster captured then released into civilization.
-News of O'Brien's project first appeared in June 1941.
+Ray Harryhausen presented Gwangi to film producer Charles H. Schneer in the mid-1960s, hoping to revive a project started by Harryhausen’s mentor Willis O'Brien from a screenplay originally called Valley of the Mists.
+O'Brien, responsible for the pioneering special effects in King Kong (1933), envisioned a film with a similar premise as Kong, following a tragic monster captured then released into civilization.
+It was a co-production with RKO Pictures and Colonial Pictures; President of RKO George J. Schaefer agreed to finance the film, providing O’Brien with a $552,000 budget.
+O’Brien anticipated his stop-motion effects would be complimented well by director Ernest B. Schoedsack’s live action.
+Marcel Delgado sculpted several prototypes of the film’s monster: an Allosaurus named “Gwangi”.
+Unfortunately for O’Brien, due to executive changes at RKO and wartime constraints, the project was scrapped in 1942, and no filming took place.